Police question 13-year-old boy arrested over school stabbings

 Officers found a 12-year-old boy had also been stabbed.

+Police are understood to be examining the suspect’s devices and going through dozens of witness accounts as their investigation continues.

+Schools minister Georgia Gould told Sky News on Wednesday that the Government could look at bolstering security in schools in the wake of the stabbing, but ruled out installing metal detectors.

-Speaking at the school, Detective Chief Superintendent Luke Williams said: “The suspect, who we believe to be 13, left the scene following the stabbing.
+Speaking at the school on Tuesday, Detective Chief Superintendent Luke Williams said: “The suspect, who we believe to be 13, left the scene following the stabbing.

 “After urgent inquiries, our officers arrested him and also recovered a weapon which we believe to have been used in the stabbing.